Your doctor can use what’s called a coronary calcium scan to help you avoid a heart attack.

 The coronary calcium scan isn’t for everyone.

-Your body is exposed to radiation during the test, about the same amount you would normally get in a year.
+Your body is exposed to radiation during the test.
 Because of that, you want to get this scan only if it can tell you something useful.

 First, you need to know how likely you are to get heart disease.
 Your doctor has ways to figure this out based on: